prometheus-junkyard/mesos_exporter/README.md

 # Prometheus Mesos exporter

 This is an exporter for Prometheus to get Mesos data.

+**This is deprecated, https://github.com/mesosphere/mesos_exporter is recommended instead.**

 ## Building and running